-- The neck of all dresses/blouses must not be lower than four fingers from the top of the sternum.
+- The neck of all dresses/blouses must not be lower than three fingers from the collar bone.

-- If a skirt/dress has a slit in the front or side, the slit shall not be more than one-two inches above the knee cap.
-If the slit is in the back, it shall be no higher than three-four inches, measured from the crease of the knee.
+- If a skirt/dress has a slit in the front or side, the slit shall not be more than one inch above the knee cap.
+If the slit is in the back, it shall be no higher than three inches, measured from the crease of the knee.

 - No form-fitting dresses, skirts, tops, shorts, or pants are allowed at any time.

 - Sleeveless, professional shirts are allowed for women, but tank tops are not allowed.